ido-ofir/core/README.md

 # core

-A boilerplate repo for react and node applications.
+An un-opinionated framework for react and node applications.

 * [Installation](#installation)
 * [Startup](#startup)